yakovgrintz/try3D/README.md

 - Path buffering to create polygons around the flight path
 - Digital Terrain Model (DTM) as a base layer with 10m resolution
 - Grid point generation inside buffered polygons for terrain modeling
+- Elevation sampling from Open-Elevation API
-- Elevation sampling and interpolation for terrain visualization
+- Interpolation for terrain visualization
 - Interactive controls for exploring the terrain and flight path

 ## Requirements